Let’s Talk – Exploring Common Ground Across Divides

 The need we are responding to:

 Increasingly, people don’t trust anyone who does not think like them.
 Too often, we see those on the other side of the aisle or issue as an enemy or even evil.
 Polarization is deepening and traditional political leadership is increasingly being questioned, as all of us are confronted with complex issues about the future that are challenging the effectiveness of current decision making processes.

 Thankfully, at the same time, significant innovations are also being developed.
 From Braver Angels and Living Room Conversations in the US to Citizens’ Councils that have been sponsored by local governments in Austria and Germany, an abundance of initiatives in communicating across divides have shown that “ordinary people” in a well-facilitated environment are capable of connecting across differences.
 Here is one resource article with links to several of these kinds of initiatives.

-What we are creating locally: For our initial project here in the Berkshires, we want to host a local gathering over 4 sessions of diverse participants to explore the topic of Individual Freedoms and The Common Good – Bridging divides in times of Covid and Climate Change.
+Forward to fall 2021 when we are aiming to host a local gathering over 4 sessions of diverse participants to explore the topic of Individual Freedoms and The Common Good – Bridging divides in times of Covid and Climate Change.